SUMMER MATH, WRITING AND STUDY SKILLS REGISTRATION NOW OPEN |

 ASDEC provides the only summer program in the DC region that is lead by Certified Academic Language Therapists teaching struggling learners.
 The program provides intensive instruction in reading, writing, spelling, study skills, and handwriting and math.
 Physical movement along with visual and auditory stimuli to provide multisensory learning.
 The hands-on aspect of the structured routines facilitates attention and concentration.
 The careful development of conceptual understanding and the high level of repetition reinforce memory.
 All activities build on the mastery of skills, which helps students build self-esteem as they experience success each day.

-ASDEC has over 20 years of experience serving children directly during the summer programs bringing the best components of our research-based training into the classroom..
-We also have years of experience teaching students online, now an essential component during this pandemic.
+ASDEC has 25 years of experience serving children directly during the summer programs bringing the best components of our research-based training into the classroom..
+We also have years of experience teaching students online, now an essential component.
 The Summer Program is for students who currently are struggling in school and require special accommodations as specified in an IEP or some other educational testing.

 What will they learn?
 Students work one-to-one with an academic therapist in the following: